nascim13/BHS/README.md

 The Nextflow script is available under the "Scripts" folder, alongside other Python and R scripts required for successfully running the workflow.
 The workflow was designed for PBS HPC systems.
 SLURM users may need to adjust the workflow cluster options.

 `$ nextflow run predict_plant_health_phenotypes.nf -profile <your_HPC_profile>`<br>

-## Model prediction

-This script uses Scikit-learn to predict virulence/plant weight phenotypes based on whole-genome data from bacterial genomes.